rui314/mold/README.md

   there should be room for doing computationally-intensive tasks while copying data from one file to another.

-- After the first invocation of the linker, the linker should not exit but instead become a daemon to keep parsed input files in memory.
-  Subsequent linker invocations for the same output file make the linker daemon to reload updated input files, and then the daemon calls fork(2) to create a subprocess and let it do the actual linking.
+- We should allow the linker to preload object files from disk and parse them in memory before a complete set of input object files is ready.
+My idea is this: if a user invokes the linker with `--preload` flag along with other command line flags a few seconds before the actual linker invocation, then the following actual linker invocation with the same command line options (except `--preload` flag) becomes magically faster.
+Behind the scenes, the linker starts preloading object files on the first invocation and becomes a daemon.
+The second invocation of the linker notifies the daemon to reload updated object files and then proceed.

 - Daemonizing alone wouldn't make the linker magically faster.
 We need to split the linker into two in such a way that the latter half of